howardisaacson/Introduction-to-Astronomy-Research-2018/Timeline.md

 ## Week 3
- Download Kepler data (K2, TESS).
+ * Download Kepler data (K2, TESS).
- GAIA and SQL interface (online Astronomy Archives) Distances,  Astronometry, Stellar Parameters
+ * GAIA and SQL interface (online Astronomy Archives)
+   * Distances,  Astronometry, Stellar Parameters
- NASA Exoplanet Archive
+ * NASA Exoplanet Archive
+   * Download all of the Kepler transiting planets
+      * Make histogram of planet radii
+      * Make Orbital period vs Planet Radius plot

 ## Week 4
- Radvel:
+ * Radvel:
- Beyond the radvel tutorial, do better to explain what is going on.
-(Ruben) Add more comments about basic python usage.
+ * Beyond the radvel tutorial, do better to explain what is going on.
+(Ruben)
+ * Add more comments about basic python usage.

-## Week 5
+## Week 5 (Group Leader: Alma)
-Build a website (maybe include a database) Tell them what belongs on an academic website.
+ * Build a website (maybe include a database, bottle, flask)
+ * What belongs on an academic website.
 (Heather Knutson).
-Think of more important details. (++)
-    Alma volunteered for that one.

 ## Week 6
  Cross correlation: Auto-correlation